splunk/observability-workshop/content/en/s4r/6-apm/step1.md

 Each span contains a lot of information about the method, operation, or block of code that it captures, including:

-* the operation name
+* The operation name.
-* the start time of the operation with microsecond precision
+* The start time of the operation with microsecond precision.
-* how long the operation took to execute, also with microsecond precision
+* How long the operation took to execute, also with microsecond precision.
-* the logical name of the service on which the operation took place
+* The logical name of the service on which the operation took place.
-* the IP address of the service instance on which the operation took place
+* The IP address of the service instance on which the operation took place.

 Hover over the APM link